cylissama/agent-interface/README.md

    ```
    Note: `nomic-embed-text` is used for vector embeddings (semantic search).

+   Note: If the frontend gives a 404 model not found, ensure the pulled and served Ollama model is set correcly in the env and in the files that use it.

 3. **Configure settings** (optional):
    Create a `.env` file in the project root:
    ```env